-Condition: Using auditing software to test the population of receipts issued from January through December 2017, we identified 12 omitted receipt numbers out of the 20,560 cash receipts transactions that occurred during the audit period.
+Condition: Using auditing software to test the population of receipts issued from January through December 2019, we identified 12 omitted receipt numbers out of the 16,860 cash receipts transactions that occurred during the audit period.
 Internal control best practices require cash receipts be sequential and that management review, identify, and investigate gaps in sequential cash receipts.
+Auditor inquiry and investigation determined 10 of the 12 skipped receipt numbers were generated in the "Booking" or "Admissions/Discharge" area of the Jail.

+Recommendation:

-Recommendation: The management of the Department of Corrections should review cash receipts on a daily basis to ensure they are sequential.
+- The management of the Department of Corrections should review cash receipts on a daily basis to ensure they are sequential.
 Management should examine gaps in the numbering of cash receipts and attempt to determine the root cause of such instances.
 Sufficient documentation should be maintained regarding the follow-up.
-We recommend the Jail Accountant review the cash receipt sequence on a daily basis and investigate any discrepancies.
+We recommend the review of cash receipt sequences on a daily basis and investigate any discrepancies found. - Improved communication between "Booking" and "Inmate Account" departments.
+Majority of the skipped sequences appear to have been generated in the "Booking" area, however Inmate Accounts, on most occasions, was not made aware.
+Corrections staff should document instances of errors encountered during the booking process that may affect the sequential issuance of cash receipts.
+This information should then be relayed to the Inmate Accounts department either daily or when they occur.